TaokyleYT/PUCTF25-Digital_Instrumentality_Project-Writeup/README.md

 ![Fanta_File_new's first NUL buffer](img/NUL_Buf1.png)
 ![Fanta_File_new's second NUL buffer](img/NUL_Buf2.png)
 ![Fanta_File_new's third NUL buffer](img/NUL_Buf3.png)
-After searching for a large pad of 00s, we found 3 matches, 2 of them is interesting.\
+After searching for a large pad of 00s (`files are still separated by 'buffers' of 00s` in challenge desc), we found 3 matches, 2 of them is interesting.\
 They got "File ends right before this sentence" and "File starts right after this sentence" right next to the pads,\
 which is quite obvious that we have 3 files in this big thingy.